CodeYourFuture/HTML-CSS-Module-Project/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Selchuk Karakus
-- Your City:
+- Your City: London Class 8
-- Your Slack Name:
+- Your Slack Name: Selchuk Karakus

 # Homework Details

-- Module:
+- Module: HTML/CSS
-- Week:
+- Week: Week 2

 # Notes

 - What did you find easy?
+HTML has become second nature in a way, It's easy to read and write especialy since the introduction of semantic tags.
 - What did you find hard?
+Nothing is easy but then again nothing is hard either.
+I believe It's just a matter of practice.
 - What do you still not understand?
+At this stage I cant think of anything that we covered that I feel uncomfortable with.
+So far so good.
 - Any other notes?
+Some assignments are not very clear.
+I wonder if this is done on purpose?